 Have you been to Elkhorn Slough?
 This peaceful reserve is full of beauty and wildlife, plus you can choose how to explore, via waterways or on-foot on the 5 miles of trails.
 Check out these inspiring photos taken at this natural wonder and plan your own visit to Elkhorn Slough!

 Probably the most photographed of adventures at Elkhorn Slough, visitors love to take to the water and experience the slough life by kayak.
-Otters, seals, loads of birding, jellyfish, and more can be spotted in and around the waters.
+Otters, seals, loads of birds, jellyfish, and more can be spotted in and around the waters.
 Sunrise, foggy morning, sunny day or sunset paddles, the Slough is never short on photo ops – just be sure to check your kayak for sleepy otters before you hop in!

 There are two main locations to launch your kayak or boat at Elkhorn Slough: Kirby Park and Moss Landing Harbor District Launch Ramp.
 Kayak rentals and tours are available in the Moss Landing Harbor with Kayak Connection.
 And although not physically located in the Moss Landing Harbor, rentals and awesome tours can also be arranged with Venture Quest.

 Those 5 miles of hiking trails meander through a variety of habitats from oak woodlands to grasslands to mudflats.
 The Moss Landing Wildlife area has a great little trail that runs beside the main channel of the slough and is a perfect spot for on-foot wildlife watching.
-Sea otters, harbor seals and migrating birds are regular sightings.
+Sea otters, harbor seals, and migrating birds are regular sightings.

 There is a Slough-side boardwalk that is wheelchair and stroller accessible at Kirby Park.
 Click here for a map of all the trails available.